30: Frontier Psychiatrist - The Avalanches

 15:45

-made me appreciate it a bit more because it's a very cleverly constructed piece in that
+which actually made me appreciate it a bit more because it's a very cleverly constructed piece in that regard.

 15:50

-regard.
 The video, I think, is quite solid and pretty damn entertaining.
-So I think they

 15:54

-just, you know, background music with friends over just to kind of watch the reaction.
+Not the video, just, you know, background music with friends over just to kind of watch the reactions.

 16:03